Lumiwealth/lumibot/README.md

 ## Example Strategies

-We have provided a set of several example strategies that you can copy to create your own, they are located in `lumibot->strategies->examples`.
+Lumibot provides a set of several example strategies that you can copy from to create your own, they are located in `lumibot->strategies->examples`.
 Here is a breakdown of each example strategy:

 #### Diversification
-Allocates the budget between self.portfolio and rebalances every self.period days.
-For example, if there is a budget of $100,000 then we will buy $30,000 SPY, $40,000 TLT, etc.
+Allocates the budget by the percent allocations set in self.portfolio and rebalances every self. period days.
+For example, if there is a budget of $100,000 then the strategy will buy $30,000 SPY,
-We will then buy/sell assets every day depending on self.portfolio_value (the amount of money we have in this strategy) so that we match the percentages laid out in self.portfolio.
+$40,000 TLT, etc. at current default weights in the strategy.
+The strategy will then buy/sell assets every day depending on self.portfolio_value (the amount of money available in this strategy) so that the target percentages laid out in self.portfolio are achieved.

 #### Intraday Momentum
 Buys the best performing asset from self.symbols over self.momentum_length number of minutes.
-For example, if TSLA increased 0.03% in the past two minutes, but SPY, GLD, TLT and MSFT only increased 0.01% in the past two minutes, then we will buy TSLA.
+For example, if TSLA increased 0.03% in the past two minutes, but SPY, GLD, TLT and MSFT only increased 0.01% in the past two minutes, then the strategy will buy TSLA.

 #### Momentum
 Buys the best performing asset from self.symbols over self.period number of days.
-For example, if SPY increased 2% yesterday, but VEU and AGG only increased 1% yesterday, then we will buy SPY.
+For example, if SPY increased 2% yesterday, but VEU and AGG only increased 1% yesterday, then the strategy will buy SPY.

 #### Simple
 Buys and sells 10 of self.buy_symbol every day (not meant to make money, just an example).